 So, I took out my cell phone, dial up the

 When I was a girl, my father loved to tinker with cars.
 And each weekend, he dragged me to all the neighboring junkyards to pick up spare parts for cars he was building in our driveway.
 He took pride in those cars, and always tried to teach me practical lessons, especially as I approached driving age: Watch me change the oil; here’s how to change a flat tire; now I’m going to teach you how to pump on the gas pedal while simultaneously turning the key so a cold car will start.
+He taught me the basic things on how to look after my car properly.
+I know though that if there is a major issue with my car that I should get professional help, particularly if I have issues with things like my engine or clutch control.
+I would probably have to go and take it into an auto service shop, like this European auto service in Dallas as there are some things that are better left to the professionals.

 The only thing I did retain was how to pump on the gas pedal – that was easy – but I ended up flooding the engine and at that point the car wouldn’t start, anyway.
 Then cars became modernized, got fuel-injection and keyless starters – so that one I picked up (or did I?) was soon extinct; a moot point.